-However, because the arbitration process is extremely flexible (the parties can decide how it will operate), it’s always worth considering how an arbitration might run if you were to encounter one further down the line.
-Parties may choose either for a recognised institution to assist in arbitration (‘institutional arbitration’), or they may opt for what is known as ‘ad hoc arbitration’ which will follow rules the parties design themselves, backed up by any default rules that operate in the seat of the arbitration itself.
+However, because the arbitration process is extremely flexible (you and your opponent can decide how it will operate), it’s always worth considering how an arbitration might run if you were to encounter one further down the line.
+You may choose either for a recognised institution to assist you (‘institutional arbitration’), or you may opt for what is known as ‘ad hoc arbitration’.
+The latter will follow rules designed by you and the other side, backed up by any default rules that operate in the seat of the arbitration itself.

-- International Chamber of Commerce (ICC)
+- International Chamber of Commerce (‘ICC’)

-- London Court of International Arbitration (LCIA)
+- London Court of International Arbitration (‘LCIA’)

-- International Centre for Dispute Resolution (ICDR)
+- International Centre for Dispute Resolution (‘ICDR’)

-- The Hong Kong International Arbitration Centre (HKIAC)
+- The Hong Kong International Arbitration Centre (‘HKIAC’)

-- The International Centre for Settlement of Investment Disputes (ICSID)
+- The International Centre for Settlement of Investment Disputes (‘ICSID’)

-There are also sector-specific types of arbitration, including rules developed for the construction and shipping industries as well as rules for arbitration in commodity disputes.
+There are also sector-specific types of arbitration, including rules developed for the construction and shipping industries, as well as rules for arbitration in commodity disputes.

-- When a dispute arises under a contract and there is provision for that dispute to be referred to arbitration – whether ad hoc or through a recognised institution – a party wishing to commence arbitration sends a ‘notice to arbitrate’ to the other side.
+- When a dispute arises under a contract and there is reason for that dispute to be referred to arbitration – whether ad hoc or through a recognised institution – a party wishing to commence arbitration sends a ‘notice to arbitrate’ to the other side.

 - The responding party will be required to reply within a specified time and nominate its preferred arbitrator.

-- With input from the arbitrator(s), parties will narrow down the issues to be resolved and prepare a timetable for the process.
+- With input from the arbitrator(s), the parties will narrow down the issues to be resolved and prepare a timetable for the process.

 - The arbitration then proceeds in accordance with the rules of the institution or the ad hoc rules developed by the parties.
-Usually there will be provision for producing written submissions, witness statements and exchange or disclosure of documents between the parties.
+Generally, there will be provision for producing written submissions, witness statements and exchange or disclosure of documents between the parties.